chrismile/cfd3d/README.md

 - M. Griebel, T. Dornseifer, and T. Neunhoeffer.
 SIAM, Philadelphia, 1998.
 Numerical Simulation in Fluid Dynamics, a Practical Introduction.

 ## Building the programm

-On Ubuntu 18.04 for example, you can install all necessary packages with this command:
+On Ubuntu 20.04 for example, you can install all necessary packages with this command:

 ```
-sudo apt-get install git cmake libboost-filesystem-dev libnetcdf-dev netcdf-bin libglm-dev libopenmpi-dev
+sudo apt-get install git cmake libnetcdf-dev netcdf-bin libglm-dev libopenmpi-dev
 ```

 For CUDA support, additionally the following packages are necessary.